 getting help FOR YOUR CHILD'S Reading PROBLEM

-Your child is already in his second or third grade, but he still cannot read and/or struggles to read and spell and/or your child cannot comprehend what he reads!
+Your child is already in his second or third grade, but he still cannot read and/or struggles to read and spell, and/or your child cannot comprehend what he read!

-You definitely need to find out why.
-You want to know the nature of you child's literacy problems because his learning difficulties will never go away and your child's self-esteem and self-confidence without a doubt, will be affected, but what should you do...
+You need to find out why.
+You want to know the nature of your child's literacy problems because his learning difficulties will never go away and your child's self-esteem and self-confidence without a doubt, will be affected, but what should you do...

 Visit our frequently asked questions page for a quick information